mjfwebb/twitch-bot/README.md

 Welcome to our Twitch Bot!

-Please note that this bot is designed to be used by streamers who will also be running the bot themselves.
-While it may be possible to adapt the bot to work in other channels, this is outside the scope of this project.
+This bot is intended for self-hosting streamers.
+Its adaptation for other channels is not covered in this project.

-If you need assistance with the Twitch API, you may find helpful information at https://dev.twitch.tv/docs/.
+For Twitch API help, visit https://dev.twitch.tv/docs/.

-We assume that users of this bot have some level of prior experience with programming.
+This bot assumes users have programming experience.
 Please keep in mind that this project may not meet the needs of all users, but it does offer the ability to create a customized Twitch Bot.

-This project was began with the example provided by Twitch at https://dev.twitch.tv/docs/irc/example-bot.
-Thanks for that, Twitch!
+We used Twitch's example at https://dev.twitch.tv/docs/irc/example-bot as a starting point.
+Thanks, Twitch!

 ## Setup
 [View SETUP instructions](./docs/SETUP.md)